cloudbank/3SS/README.md

 # 3SS ©
 An Android dhash algorithm that does reduction, greyscale, and fingerprint in one pass.
+Currently written to detect  duplicates with box interpolation.
+While it does work when I download a large enough image (100 x 100), NN does not hold up with less pixel information for distortions.
+I plan to try Haar wavelet or sinc lanczos now that it is working across colorize distortions.
-Currently written to detect exact duplicates with box interpolation.
-Without higher quality downsizing it is limited to images without distortions.
-It is possible to extend its use for distortions by using adjunctly with an image library's downscale(e.g. Glide).
-I am reworking it to possibly use Haar transform or sinclanczos.
-I am researching reworking the whole algorithm in [3SS2B](https://github.com/cloudbank/3SS2B/) for other possibilities such as FMIQ, Radon, or Haar fingerprinting, and Deep Autoencoders.
-NN is the simplest possible choice for use cases such as networking apps that consume API's with duplicates.
+I am researching reworking the whole algorithm in [3SS2B](https://github.com/cloudbank/3SS2B/) for other possibilities such as FMIQ and Deep Autoencoders.

 Available in C++ and Kotlin.